Flotomate/product_docs/source/admin/admin-automation/ad-approval-workflow.rst

 Allow Manual Approval
 =====================

-A Flotomate admin can allow or disallow Technicians from creating manual approvals in the supported modules.
+A Motadata admin can allow or disallow Technicians from creating manual approvals in the supported modules.
 The Approval Settings dialog box has the option.

 To Enable/Disable this option: